MikkelHJuul/profaneword/README.md

 ## Statistics
-TODO, more notes on the vulnerability of this library

-There are more than 2000 words in the database of the flags `START` or `FILLER` and 800 of `END`.
-There are 21 sentences, and Titling doubles the number of words. which means for the general case there are `2000^(2)*2*21=168 mil` combinations.
-Before moving into the formatters.
-With `--extend` flag there are about 160 billion combinations in the worst case.

-When is it no longer vulnerable?
+The file [`data_report_test.go`](profanities/data_report_test.go) computes the number of combinations:

+for...
+* 1 word there will be 54.60 thousand combinations and on average 8.22 letters in each word
+* 2 words there will be 6.25 billion combinations and on average 8.25 letters in each word
+* 3 words there will be 715.97 trillion combinations and on average 8.25 letters in each word

+These numbers refer to the database level

 formatters:
+- `Title` is always ON, and virtually doubles the number of combinations
-- `whisper` reduces the combinations by 2 (if the cracker knows you are using the formatter).
+- `whisper` removes the combinations added by title.
-- `SCREAM` add 1 more combination of each word.
+- `SCREAM` adds 1 more combination of each word.
-- `/s` increase combinations by a lot (`2*` the length of the word) `whisper` and `SCREAM` are special (very rare) combinations of `/s`
+- `/s` increase combinations by a lot (`2^(8*n)` - the length of the word times number of words) `whisper` and `SCREAM` are special (very rare) combinations of `/s`
 - `random/randomly` for `/s` it simply makes the uncommon possibilities a lot more common,
 - `fat` and `fst` both increase the combinations by a lot.
 Again `random/randomly` just changes the distribution of the possible outcomes.
-- `1337` adds one combination, `random 1337` adds a lot of combinations.
+- `1337` adds one combination, `random 1337` adds a lot of combinations (`2^(~3*n)`).
 - `uber1337` adds many combinations, `random uber1337` adds a lot of combinations onto those.
 - using `--no MISSPELL` reduces combinations significantly.
-Down to about 10 million combinations for `extensiveness=2` and no formatters.